dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud/cloud-overview.md

 ---

 [dbt Cloud](https://www.getdbt.com/product/) is a hosted service that helps data analysts and engineers productionize dbt deployments.
-It comes equipped with turnkey support for scheduling jobs, CI/CD, serving documentation, monitoring & alerting, and an Integrated Developer Environment (IDE).
+It comes equipped with turnkey support for scheduling jobs, CI/CD, serving documentation, monitoring & alerting, and an integrated developer environment (IDE).

 dbt Cloud’s generous Developer (free) plan and deep integration with dbt Core make it well suited for data teams small and large alike.